Search

 Giovanni Antonini

 In the modern history of the Czech Philharmonic, when the first steps were being taken towards an educational programme, the idea arose in 2006 – while Václav Riedlbauch was still the executive director – of giving symphonic concerts for student audiences, i.e. for a new generation of listeners.
-And who would be playing?
-The Czech Philharmonic, of course!
-The problem was that the orchestra was already so busy that their participation in such concerts was out of the question.
-So the choice fell to the former Prague Student Orchestra, an ensemble with many years of tradition of a youthful, enthusiastic approach to music.
-This worked wonderfully, because the students in the audience saw their peers on stage.
-For these concerts, the ensemble took the name Czech Student Orchestra.
+The choice fell to the former Prague (later Czech) Youth Orchestra, an ensemble with many years of tradition of a youthful, enthusiastic approach to music.
+This worked wonderfully because the students in the audience saw their peers on stage.
 Bound by their love of music, these musicians gave performances from 2006 to 2010 under the leadership of the conductor Marko Ivanović, playing such works as Janáček’s Sinfonietta, Dvořák’s New World Symphony, Cello Concerto, and Te Deum, Mussorgsky’s Pictures at an Exhibition, and Prokofiev’s Romeo and Juliet ballet suite.

 Compositions